-Chamomile is folk medicine to treat infant colic, dyspepsia and diarrhoea.
-Some studies has shown its beneficial effect in curing infant colic when given in form of herbal tea in dose of 150 ml three times a day.
+Chamomile is flowering medicinal herb from Asteraceae family.
+It is available in two varieties, German Chamomile and Roman Chamomile.
+It has been used traditionally to treat various health conditions such as insomnia, sleep disorders, anxiety, stress, stomach problems and skin problems.
+Chamomile is folk medicine to treat infant colic, dyspepsia and diarrhea.
+Some studies has shown its beneficial effect in curing infant colic when given in the form of herbal tea in a dose of 150 ml three times a day.

 Common Names: chamomile, German chamomile, camomile, Hungarian Chamomile, True chamomile, Common chamomile, Small camomile, Horse gowan